YottaDB/YDBDoc/MessageRecovery/errors.rst

 JOBPARVALREQ, A value is required for this job parameter

-Compile Time Error: This indicates that a JOB command specified a valid jobparameter but did not assign the jobparameter a value, which is required.
+Compile Time Error: This indicates that a JOB command specified a valid job parameter but did not assign the jobparameter a value, which is required.

-Action: Review the jobparameters for proper assignments.
+Action: Review the job parameters for proper assignments.

 --------------------
 JOBSETUP